 Highspeed Multimedia [HSMM] ~ Broadband Ham Network [BBHN] efforts are have been declining in recent years.
 The activity was not a 'club' sponsored activiity and the group shifted to using a cabled high speed switch for Field Day efforts.
-The goup members provide the operating site networking for the club's Field Day activity.
-Usually three to six stations, each using a computer logging program on the 'linked system' for smooth operation.
-Networking details are captured here to assist members in keeping things coordinated for ease of setup.
+The goup members provide the operating site networking support for SARA's activities.
+Usually recently we have been using stations, each using a computer logging program on the 'linked system' for smooth operation.
+Networking details may be captured here to assist members in keeping things coordinated.

-SARA previously utilized the BBHN hardware for Field Day logging and linking of the various station positions.
+SARA had previously utilized the HSMM/BBHN hardware for Field Day logging and linking of the various station positions.
 It was a great way of keeping things synced up in the field.
 We did not continue to expand into a 'county-wide' BBHN emergency network.
 We decided we did not have enough resources to make it functional.
-We have thus closed the topic (for the foreseeable future).
+We have thus closed this topic (for the foreseeable future).
 We have no current-future plans regarding the HSMM network.